Victoria's bike trails guide: The best stops and attractions

 Red Barn MarketSatinflower Nurseries

-Pop into Satinflower Nurseries and discover a world of native plants and wildflowers ready for your own garden.
+We're in for our biggest ride of the day so far!
+A 30-minute pedal to Satinflower Nurseries, where we'll discover a world of native plants and wildflowers ready for your own garden (hope your bike has a basket!).
 It’s a short detour that inspires with beauty and eco-friendly gardening tips.

 Satinflower Nurseries